-Workforce planning is a continual process and quarterly a staff matrix update with performance management reviews conducted.
+Workforce planning is a continual process and a staff matrix update with performance management reviews is conducted every quarter.
+There is little staff turnover and for the few specialised positions people who had volunteered their services were used.

 Due to the nature of the work (after hour and weekend commitments), work hours are flexible but are reported accurately on a Fortnightly basis.